uib/cetcarbonplanner/README.md

 ### `carbonmodel`

 A JS function which contains the CO2 emissions data.
 Note that there are some terms defined twice here and and in Plot which have yet to be refactored to a "single source of truth" pattern.
+These are mappings where the term defined in the carbon model maps to a different term in the column diagram for brevity and clarity.

 ### `Survey`